Evgeni6197/Google-Search-front-end/README.md

 This  project   designs a front-end for Google Search, Google Image Search, and Google Advanced Search, resembling Google’s own aesthetics.

 The queries are sent to Google servers, so the search itself also works.
+Demonstration can be found here https://youtu.be/LawI-yi33t8

 To launch the project you should make the following (explained for Linux):
 1) Locally on your terminal window type: